OriginProtocol/origin/packages/event-cache/README.md

 ### `AbstractBackend` API

 This is the storage interface that `EventCache` uses to store and fetch events.
-Any backend implemented needs to match this interface
+Any backend implemented needs to match this interface at a minimum.

 #### `setLatestBlock(blockNumber)`